Steps For Admission

 - Applicants who currently reside in the U.S. and are eligible to change from a valid USCIS status will be required to submit additional documents (and additional fees to USCIS).
 F-1 students transferring from other U.S. colleges must obtain permission to transfer from the initial college.

 Reynolds is not a residential campus and is unable to provide student housing.
 Students are responsible for making housing arrangements.In order to maintain valid F-1 status, international students who enroll at Reynolds agree to comply with all immigration requirements as explained on their Form I-20, including full-time enrollment each semester.
 The international student advisor will provide complete information upon the student's arrival at Reynolds.
-For additional information contact the Central Admissions and Records Office.
+For additional information contact the Office of the Registrar.